JudgeGroovyman/JudgeGroovyman.github.io/MusicMaking.md

 1. $199 Amplitube.
 Other amps are $30 or so pedals are $10.
 1. $29 [Overloud Amp Pack](https://overloud.com/rig-libraries) one of these rig libraries comes with an amp or a few dozen for $19-49
 1. $89 [TH-U Metal or Rock](https://overloud.com/products/th-u-metal)
-2. $299 [Overloud THU](https://overloud.com/products/th-u-full) (Multiple amps I think. tons of options) not much community around it
+2. $299 [Overloud THU](https://overloud.com/products/th-u-full) DEAL: Some of this is free with cakewalk on windows.
+Multiple amps I think. tons of options) not much community around it
 3. $399 Helix native ($99 if you have a new and registered hxstomp discounts for other products.  registers to hardware )
 1. $15-25 [Vadim Taranov](http://vtaramps.blogspot.com/2020/12/slowrunner.html) has a bunch of pretty inexpensive amp sims.
 THey are PC only
 2. $99 Bias FX 2 (Also $199 for IR Loader and more amps and guitars and $299 for more amps and guitars ) Guitar Match probably a pickup swapper, looper, presets to dl 30amps, no custom IRs in the base version.
 [Not the best](https://www.soundonsound.com/forum/viewtopic.php?f=22&t=60428)  Sale price Apr 18 and before was 40% off
 1. ----------
+1. $6.66 [Hell Beast](https://audio-assault.com/hellbeast.php) Super cheap atm.
+Randall Satan model.
+1. $20 [Audio Assault AHM 5050](https://audio-assault.com/ahm5050.php) they have sales pretty often
 1. Free [Modern Deluxe](https://www.lostin70s.com/plugins/ModernDeluxe) Free from the site with tricky weird download links or $1.99 on mac app store not great revviews though.
 Apparently mac app store and ios crossbuy.
 Tone Deluxe doesnt work on big sur apr 17 2021 but does work as an au in garageband!
 1. Free [Tone Deluxe V2](https://www.youtube.com/watch?v=jikkZXMXoP8) evevn great metal sounds.
 Its ok on its own probably yneeds a boost to sound good.
 Possibly would be a good pedal platform?
 1. Free [Kuassa Amplifikation Lite](https://www.kuassa.com/products/amplifikation-lite/)
 6. Free [Roots](https://ml-sound-lab.com/products/amped-roots) amp sim
+1. Free [VTar](http://vtaramps.blogspot.com/2021/02/proto-four.html) Great windows only VSTs
 4. Free [Auditory L12x](https://honestampsimreviews.com/2020/03/09/audiority-l12x/) is a great little Marshall sim
 1. Free [Chorus, Flanger, EQ, Spectrum Analyzer, Amp Modeler, Phaser](https://www.bluecataudio.com/Products/Category_0_Freeware/)
 1. $79 [Acoufiend](https://www.bluecataudio.com/Products/Product_AcouFiend/) for a fernandes sustainer in an effect!  like standing by the amp!